albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: weakreference.ref()

-returns the object that the weak reference is pointing at, null if the object that was point at was destroyed.
+returns the object that the weak reference is pointing at; null if the object that was point at was destroyed.

 .. js:function:: weakreference.weakref()